Mukbang: Body image

+Psychological interpretations

+Researchers studying Mukbang's effect in psychic dynamics have found that watching without eating can create conflicts between desire and prohibition, recalling the role of fantasy in the regulation of drive in psychoanalytic theory.
+Another core finding is that viewers may develop an identificatory relationship with the Mukbang host, wavering between identification and rejection.
+Some people experience sensory soothing, while others may treat this as a test for bodily limits.
+This ambivalence, between fascination and repulsion, is, in psychoanalytic terms, understood as an intrinsic aspect of jouissance.
+Furthermore, Mukbang functions as a masturbatory dispositif, reinforcing a loop of visual enjoyment, shaped by isolation, habitual viewing, and the regulation of desire.
+Participants tend to oscillate between excitement and collapse, which corresponds to the classic libidinal cycles.
+Viewers gain sensory satisfaction through indirect excessive consumption performed by the Mukbanger, indicating Mukbang's nature of displaced performance of oral gratification through a digital other.

 Mukbang bans

 China

 In 2021, China passed an anti-food waste law, which, among other things, bans the streaming of filming or sharing mukbang videos.
 Chinese leader Xi Jinping called such acts of food waste a "distressing" problem that threatens China's food security.
 Fines of up to $16,000 also were imposed on TV stations and media houses that produce and broadcast them.

 Philippines

 In 2024, following the death of Dongz Apatan, a mukbang vlogger, the Department of Health Philippines proposed the banning of mukbang videos, which was later reduced to a regulation on content creators to make videos based on the healthier "Pinggang Pinoy" food guide rather than to infringe on their right to freedom of speech and expression.